Accommodation: As specified

 Overnight at Hoanib Valley Camp – Fully Inclusive.

 Today, you’ll swap 2 wings for 4 wheels for the trip to the renowned Skeleton Coast.
 The full-day journey is one of the most spectacular drives on the continent, and you will travel along the ephemeral Hoanib River, home to large herds of elephant.
 From there, the route follows the course of the Hoarusib River, where dry plains give way to a clay-baked landscape, and as the salty sea breeze begins to pick up, so the landscape turns to white dunes.
 We spend two nights at the award-winning Shipwreck Lodge, designed to resemble the shipwrecks that line the hauntingly beautiful Skeleton Coast.

-Overnight at Shipwreck Lodge – Breakfast and dinner.
+Overnight at Shipwreck Lodge – Fully Inclusive.

 Our inspiring journey ends today with a flight back to Windhoek, where we part with our pilot and prepare to check into our outbound flight back home.

 Or add two nights in the Etosha Heights Private Reserve, a 60,000-hectare private reserve that shares a border with the famous Etosha National Park.
 The reserve offers unspoiled landscapes and a sense of tranquillity and solitude.
 Wildlife-wise, you’ll find lion, cheetah and many of Namibia’s fascinating desert species, but the reserve is probably most famous for its substantial population of black and white rhino.